enki/tragedy/README.md

 Tragedy is a powerful python abstraction-layer for Cassandra.

-## Features

-Models, Indexes, Foreign Key Relationships, Server-Validation of Model
+It supports Models, Time-Sorted-Indexes, Mirroring, Foreign Key Relationships, and Server-Validation of Models right out of the box.

 ## Example (twitter-demo)